E-Commerce Terms — Time to Simplify!

 Conversion Rate Optimization (CRO)

 We specialize in this, so we could probably talk about this for ages, but we’ll try to keep it as simple, straightforward, and helpful as possible for you.
 CRO is so much more than just implementing some best practice solutions like changing some design features of adding a green button or making your CTA flashy.
 Correctly implemented CRO is the practice of increasing the percentage of visitors on your site, to perform a desired action on your website.
 This can range from purchasing a product, to signing up for a service, to filling out a form or clicking on a link.
 There are many ways of doing this, and each angle we’d take would be uniquely tailored to our client (get in touch with us if you need help here via our contact form!).
-It’s a scientific process where we measure your website visitors’ behaviours, create a hypothesis, test what we’ve just discovered and then consistently repeat this process until the desired outcome has been achieved.
+It’s a scientific process where we measure your website visitors’ behaviors, create a hypothesis, test what we’ve just discovered and then consistently repeat this process until the desired outcome has been achieved.
 This may still sound a bit techy, so to clear it up for you, examples of CRO would be adding an important pop up to your site, adding testimonials or reviews, strengthening your CTA copy or even potentially adding a live chat to your online presence – not because it worked for others but because we can see improved interactions from your page visitors after adding them.

 Customer Acquisition Cost (CAC)